s4t4n/FS22_CVT_Addon/README.md

 Known issues:
 - multiplayer* is in sync. but the driving feeling have to be readjust at rpm - I'm on it.
+- Neutral doesnt work correct in multiplayer, because of a bug(giants part), can't sync the lastDirection

 *A very big thanks goes to Glowin, for fixing the mp sync issue.